-Prevention of ground water pollution will be accomplished through the operation and final closure of the landfill.
+Prevention of ground water contamination will be accomplished though the operation and final closure of the landfill.
 Ash is placed in 12-inch lifts and compacted.
-The landfill is configured into 20-foot terraces.
-A 15-foot bench is constructed at the top of each terrace.
+The landfill is configured into 20-foot terraces, and a 15-foot bench is constructed at the top of each terrace.
 Drainage from the terraces is routed to the sedimentation basin at the toe of the landfill.
-A 16-inch vegetative cover soil is placed on top of each terrace and outslopes as it is finished.
-The final cover material shall have a hydraulic conductivity no greater than 1×10^{-3} cm/sec.
+A 16-inch thick vegetative soil cover is placed on top of each terrace and associated outslopes as it is finished.
+The final cover material shall have a hydraulic conductivity no greater than 1 x 10^{-3} cm/sec.

-Sand Blanket drains will be installed over two identified seasonal seeps to facilitate drainage and to prevent up take by the ash-fill material.
+Sand Blanket drains will be installed over two identified seasonal seeps to facilitate drainage and to prevent uptake by the ash-fill material.
 One seep is under the proposed landfill footprint and the other seep is just outside the proposed footprint.
 These drains will consist of sand placed above the seeps with a bentonite dam at the downgradient end.
-A screened PEP pipe will be placed 4" above the bedrock and will serve as the conduit for the seep water.
+A screened PEP pipe will be placed 4 inches above the bedrock and will serve as the conduit for the seep water.
 Due to the pozzolanic property of the ash-fill, no synthetic liner will be needed.
 Any discharge will be diverted to the sediment basin described in the permit.